ayust/alpha-guide/content/rookie-fitting/index.md

 Don't panic!

 The easiest ship to get your hands on is your own race's corvette (typically known as a "rookie ship").
-You get one for free if you don't have any other ships in the station you're in.
-In fact, you probably already have one if you docked up after exploding.
+You can get one for free by clicking the "Board my Corvette" button while docked in a station or citadel.

 You can significantly improve the effectiveness of your rookie ship by properly fitting it with modules bought from the market.
 Select your race below to see a suggested fit